jchiu15220/Subway-Nutrition-Calculator/README.md

 **There are 10 sheets that contain nutritional information for sandwich ingredients and sides.**

 6 of these are used in calculations.
 All the values in these sheets are for a standard 6-inch sandwich or wrap, unless otherwise specified.
-- Meat: Nutritional information of sandwich meats
+- Meat: Nutritional information of meats
-- Bread: Nutritional information of sandwich breads
+- Bread: Nutritional information of breads
 - Vegetables: Nutritional information of vegetables, both standard size and unit size
-- Cheese: Nutritional information of sandwich cheese, both standard size and unit size
+- Cheese: Nutritional information of cheeses, both standard size and unit size
-- Toppings: Nutritional information of sandwich toppings
+- Toppings: Nutritional information of toppings
-- Dressings: Nutritional information of sandwich dressings and seasonings
+- Dressings: Nutritional information of dressings and seasonings

 2 of these are the original nutritional information documents, which were downloaded online from the Subway website.
 - OG sheet 1